Savute Safari Lodge is situated in the Chobe National Park in Botswana.

 Drinks included: Bottled water, soft drinks, local beers and spirits and a limited selection of (usually) South African red and white wines are included.
 Champagne and imported wines and spirits will cost extra and may need to be requested in advance.

-Attitude towards children: No Children under 6.
-Families with children aged 6-11 will be required to book private activities at an additional cost.
-Children aged 12-15 must share accommodation with a parent.
+Attitude towards children: Savute Safari Lodge does not accept children under 6.
+Families with children aged 6–11 will be required to book private activities at an additional cost.
+Children aged 12–15 must share accommodation with a parent.

 Property’s age restrictions: No Children under 6.